yywe/yoursql/README.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 16 filtered out; finished in 0.00s
 ```

-# Your Takeaway
-Build a database is a tough job with a huge amount of code.
-The main takeaway is to learn how a database is built gradually.
-You can use the skeleton code here to do your experiments.
-In the latest revision, I'm keep each dev branch named as "MILSTONEn-**".
-So if you want to start from scratch, start from MILSTONE1, if you want learn how to build logical plan, start from MILSTONE2, etc.

 # Todo List
 - [x] Basic Scaffold: Catalog, Table Scan